antwerpes/gulp-angular/README.md

 `web:serve` | Builds and serves a clean development version of the web app from `tmp/` while watching for source file changes to live-inject css or reload the app for template and script changes.
 `build` | Builds production-ready versions of the app for the Web, as iOS and Android Cordova Apps and as Node-Webkit App.
 `deploy` | Uploads the production ready Apps to ftp servers `build-and-deploy` | Builds and Uploads the production ready Apps to ftp servers.

 ##### Development

 Task | Description
 ---- | -----------
 `web:serve` | Builds and serves a clean development version of the web app from `tmp/` while watching for source file changes to live-inject css or reload the app for template and script changes.
-`web:serve:dist` | analog to `web:serve` but with a minified, concatenated and obfuscated production-ready build.
+`web:dist:serve` | analog to `web:serve` but with a minified, concatenated and obfuscated production-ready build.
 `nwjs:serve` | Analogous to `web:serve` but inside a Node-Webkit container.
-`nwjs:serve:dist` | Analogous to `web:serve:dist`
+`nwjs:serve:dist` | Analogous to `web:dist:serve`
 `cordova:serve:ios` | Builds an iOS cordova app and updates the sources via `cordova prepare` when they change (App re-run is required to see changes)
 `cordova:serve:android` | Idem for Android
 `cordova:serve:dist:ios` | Idem but with a production-ready version